 To get the downhill rush of skiing and snowboarding without the lessons and ski equipment, try sledding on gentler slopes (although we do still suggest snow pants and helmets!).
 Don't miss the longest sled run in Europe, Big Pintenfritz, which is 15 km long and runs from Faulhorn to Grindelwald.

 A somewhat safer option, these massive slides allow people of all ages to enjoy a fun winter activity.
 But be warned, they can also go really fast!
-The tobogganing park in Leysin is a prime example, though there are many more scattered throughout the Alps.
+The tobogganing park in Leysin is a prime example, though there are many more scattered throughout the Swiss Alps.

 In Switzerland you can skate three km through the woods and on frozen lakes atop mountains.
 But then again, even if you do decide to skate at a purpose-built rink, the Swiss surroundings will make you feel as if you're in a holiday TV special.